ga4gh/data-security/DSIP/DSIP_v4.0.md

         damage the reputation and trustworthiness of the GA4GH community.

-    -   Each data processor who experiences or suspects a data breach involving the disclosure of potentially identifiable data is responsible for expeditiously reporting the breach to the data controller responsible for the breached data.
+    -   Each data processor who experiences or suspects a data breach involving the disclosure of potentially identifiable data must expeditiously report the breach to the data controller responsible for the breached data.

     -   Each data controller who experiences, suspects, or receives a report of a